Fairway Divorce Waterloo, Ontario Wins Business of the Year Award

 I was speechless and yet I found myself thinking about how many times I have coached couples to consider the impact that fighting (win/lose) will have on the long-term relationship with one another, with their children and one day, even with their grandchildren.
 And I want to thank this complete stranger for reminding me of why I continue to do this work.
 It’s about getting to a win/win outcome with dignity and hope for the future.

 Separation and divorce are hard.
 It comes with such a range of mixed emotions.
-If you are at the beginning of a separation and you find yourself being pulled into the traditional system of court battles, ask yourself: Is the fight really worth it?
+If you are at the beginning of a separation and you find yourself going into the traditional system of court battles, ask yourself: Is the fight really worth it?
 Can you put a price on a fragmented family?
 Do you really want your adult children and your grandchildren to never be able to have a joint celebration when those family milestone moments happen?

 Remember it takes two people to drag on a battle.
 Make a choice to stop.
 Your children and grandchildren will thank you for it.